dialoguemd/covid-19/src/regions/ca/info/ca-pe/reporting.md

 - Fever greater than 38°C
 - cough (new or worsening of a chronic cough)

 Anyone who has travelled outside of Prince Edward Island must self-isolate for 14 days.

-For general health-related questions, call 1-800-958-6400.
+Stop all non-essential travel outside of Prince Edward Island.

 [Source: Government of Prince Edward Island](https://www.princeedwardisland.ca/en/information/health-and-wellness/covid-19-when-should-i-call-811)